kzinovjev/string-amber/tutorial.md

 Preparation
 -----------

-To run any ASM calculation one needs the [amber topology of the system](tutorial/data/system/ch3cl.parm7)(inpcrd/parm7 file) and the [reactants](tutorial/data/system/react.ncrst) and [products](tutorial/data/system/prod.ncrst) structures equilibrated using the same potential that will be used during the ASM calculation.
+To run any ASM calculation one needs the [amber topology of the system](tutorial/data/system/ch3cl.parm7) (prmtop/parm7 file) and the [reactants](tutorial/data/system/react.ncrst) and [products](tutorial/data/system/prod.ncrst) structures equilibrated using the same potential that will be used during the ASM calculation.
 It is also important for the potential to be exactly the same during the relaxation of reactants and products.
 For instance, in this tutorial, semiparabolic restraints on C-Cl distances were used to keep the system from dissociating.
 The [restraint definition](tutorial/data/string/restr) is identical in both relaxations and will be kept the same for the ASM calculation.

-It is also beneficial (but not mandatory) to have short unbiased MD trajectories of [reactants](tutorial/data/system/react.nc) and [products](tutorial/data/system/prod.nc) - these can be used to obtain the positions of the minimum free energy path (MFEP) endpoints and thus accelerate the string convergence.
+It is also beneficial (but not mandatory) to have short unbiased MD trajectories of [reactants](tutorial/data/system/react.nc) and [products](tutorial/data/system/prod.nc) - these can be used to obtain the positions of the ends of the minimum free energy path (MFEP) and thus accelerate the string convergence.
 This approach is used here, as explained in the next section.

 Apart from the system topology and the structures, ASM calculation requires multiple input files that define all the aspects of the calculation (definitions of the CVs, initial guess etc.).
 The file format is not very user friendly, but for the most error-prone parts, there are scripts available that make the file generation easier.